semaphoreci/roadmap/README.md

 ### Roadmap

-To get a quick overview of what we are working o andn what is planned, check [Roadmap project](https://github.com/semaphoreci/semaphore/projects/1).
+To get a quick overview of what we are working on and what is planned, check [Roadmap project](https://github.com/semaphoreci/semaphore/projects/1).

 ### Join Slack community